Suggested links

 • Naltrexone

-Also known as Medication-Assisted Treatment (MAT), these medications are used both to combat the effects of withdrawal and to help patients avoid relapse.
-Some of these medications are intended for use on a very short-term basis, while others may be part of your overall substance abuse treatment plan and be used even after medical detox has been completed.
+Some of these medications are intended for use on a very short-term basis.
+Other medications may be part of your overall substance abuse treatment plan and be used even after medical detox has been completed.

-Medical detox can be performed at a number of treatment facilities.
-Hospitals, inpatient rehab centers, outpatient rehab, and standalone facilities can all perform the services required for medical detox.
+Medical detox can be performed at multiple treatment facilities.
+Hospitals, inpatient rehab centers, outpatient rehab centers, and standalone facilities can all provide the services required for medical detox.

 Inpatient Detox